 The use of the modifiers 24 and 25 in E&M coding may seem confusing, but the guidelines above should help.
 When you clearly understand the global period for procedures, you will have a much easier time knowing when to assign modifier 24 and 25.

-There are a lot of wrong modifiers combinations like using modifier 50 or 59.
+There are a lot of wrong modifier combinations like using modifier 50 or 59.
 We will be discussing those in our upcoming articles.
 Many of these invalid modifier combinations can be avoided if you have properly trained medical coding personnel.
-Another easy way is you can get connected with Medical Billers and Coders (MBC) who has such experts.
-These coders are constantly trained to stay on the top of medical coding.
+Another easy way is you can get connected with Medical Billers and Coders (MBC) who have such experts.
+These coders are constantly trained to stay on top of medical coding.
 To know more about our medical billing and coding services you can call us at 888-357-3226 or write to us at firstname.lastname@example.org